cloudmesh-community/fa18-523-60/paper/paper.md

 it allows one to store data as it grows and to fulfill varying needs of applications and/or users.
 It supports JSON like binary points known as BSON where data can be stored without specifying the type of data.
-Moreover, it can be distributed on multiple machines at a high speed; it includes a sharding feature that partitions and spreads the data out across various servers.
+Moreover, it can be distributed to multiple machines at high speed.
+It includes a sharding feature that partitions and spreads the data out across various servers.
 This makes MongoDB an excellent choice for cloud data processing.
-Its utilities can load high volumes of data at high speed which ultimately provides a greater flexibility and availability in a cloud-based environment [@www-upwork].
+Its utilities can load high volumes of data at high speed which ultimately provides greater flexibility and availability in a cloud-based environment [@www-upwork].

 The dynamic schema structure within MongoDB allows easy testing of the